-Tips and ideas for communicating with someone living with dementia
+Tips for communicating with someone living with dementia

-When we think about communicating, our first instinct is to speak, but there are times when communication consists of much more than just a verbal conversation.
-When communicating with someone with dementia, there are many things to consider, and remember that talking isn’t always the most effective method.
+When communicating with someone with dementia, there are many things to consider, and talking isn’t always the most effective method.

 Here are some ideas for effective communication: